amyles/coherence-workshop-handson/coherence-workshop-handson.md

 First press the "Launch Cloud Shell" button, after a few moments a terminal will launch at the bottom of your browser window.

-Then copy the oci cli command listed in step 2 into your cloud shell prompt.
+Then copy the oci cli command listed in step 2 into your new cloud shell prompt.
 Your cloud shell is pre-authenticated against your OCI account so no credentials are needed.
 The command will copy the kube config file to the standard location at ~/.kube/config in your cloud shell.

 Copy the oci cli command from the OCI console dialog and paste it into the cloud shell prompt.
-For example (**example only, do not copy**):
+E.g. (**example only, do <u>not</u> copy**):

 ```
-$ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaaaaaaafsdqnlegm2dczbqmvqtinjxg4ztozjrge4wczdcmc3gcmzqgrrd --file $HOME/.kube/config --region eu-frankfurt-1 --token-version 2.0.0
+$ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-phoenix-1.aaaaaaaaafsdqnlegm2dczbqmvqtinjxg4ztozjrge4wczdcmc3gcmzqgrrd --file $HOME/.kube/config --region eu-phoenix-1 --token-version 2.0.0
 Existing Kubeconfig file found at /home/your_user/.kube/config and new config merged into it
 ```